 Typically, income funds and income producing stocks haven’t fully participating in raging bull markets, but they also haven’t suffered as much in the market downturn.
 This time was different for two reasons.
 First, income producing stocks did participate during the upside.
 Second, the market bubble at the root of the current decline was centered on an industry of high yielding stocks financial service companies .
 When the bubble burst, the cornerstone of income producing stocks suffered most.

 What is the outlook for dividend focused mutual funds going forward?

 Historically, dividend paying stocks have made solid gains early in any recovery as investors are attracted to the steadier streams of income from these securities.
 While it’s easier to focus on how many companies have cut their dividends, it’s important to remember that there are at least 40 companies in the S&P 500 that have raised their dividends every year for the past 25 years.
 These companies have sustainable earning streams.

 Historically, many funds provided a rising income stream to shareholders who reinvested their capital gain distribution and took dividends in cash.
-Find out more about what is a dividend before you actually invest.
 Investors whose overall income from this fund and other sources are down may have to make some adjustments to spending priorities.
 Also, consider looking for mutual funds or ETF’s that have a history of increasing their dividends.
 Believe it or not, but those investments are out there.
 Happy hunting!